YeseoChung/J124-Final-Assignment-/README.md

 !['Question1','pivotTable'](/Question4.jpg)

-**What is the percent change between 2000 and 2015 for DTP vaccinations?**
+**What is the percent change between 2000 and 2015 for DTP vaccinations in incoming kindergarteners?**
 * Please note that percent change could not be calculated for Alpine county because data is only available between 2000 and 2013 for Alpine county.
 1. Pivot table.
 Row as "County."
 Value as "SUM of nDTP."
 2. Use filter to isolate this pivot table for 2000.
 Copy this data into new sheet as "values only."